 But two features will make you appreciate the Echo Buds as a jogging companion: Hands-free access to Alexa so don’t have to constantly raise your hand to your head to do simple tasks like skip tracks, change the volume, answer a call, or even trigger pass-through mode when using the excellent Bose Active Noise Reduction.

-These features combined with great sound quality, a five-hour battery life, and — although Amazon is currently experiencing a stock shortage until August 14 — a price tag that means you don’t need to scrimp on your next set of kicks, make the Echo Buds a fantastic choice for runners.
+These features combined with great sound quality, a five-hour battery life, and — although Amazon is currently experiencing a stock shortage until August 14 — a price tag that means you don’t need to scrimp on your next set of kicks, make thea fantastic choice for runners.

 Why you should buy them: You want unique headphones with strong sound that still keep your ears open.